Revised July 30, 2013

 Faculty members on the project who will be off-campus for three months or longer, e.g., sabbatical or IPA (College Dean, Provost and Board of Regents)

 Seeking of federal monies for capital improvements.
-(Vice President for Administration & Finance, and Board of Regents)
+(Vice President for University Operations and Chief Operating Officer, and Board of Regents)

 Faculty overloads in instruction.
 (Department Head, College Dean, Dean of Continuing Education, and Vice Provost for Research)